Service Definitions

 - tags

-If you wish to remove a service added by an extension, you can do so like this:
+If you want to remove a service added by an extension, you can do so as follows:

 services: